OpenEarable/open-earable/README.md

 ### OpenEarable
 Contains demo code of for the internal sensors (IMU, BARO) and demo for the speaker.

+### earable_web
+Contains 2 web dashboards running with a python server.
+The earable_dashboard offers a graphical dashboard with plots.
+The earable_recorder offers a more simple, efficient UI with direct option to configure sensors.
+Both posses recorder features.

 ### edge_ml_earable
 Contains edge ml code for the earable.